twisted/twisted/docs/projects/names/howto/client-tour.rst

 Creating a New Resolver
 -----------------------
-Now suppose we want to create a client Resolver which sends its queries to a specific server (or servers).
+Now suppose we want to create a DNS client which sends its queries to a specific server (or servers).

 In this case, we use :api:`twisted.names.client.Resolver <client.Resolver>` directly and pass it a list of preferred server IP addresses and ports.